 - 1. All children have the right to live, learn and play free from disruption and aggression. - 2.
 All teachers have the right to live, teach free from disruption and aggression. - 3.
 Pupils who choose to follow the rules will be rewarded. - 4.
-Pupils who choose to break the rules may face the consequences. - 5.
+Pupils who choose to break the rules should expect to face consequences. - 5.
 Pupils are usually responsible for their own behaviour.